sachin-mm/Tableau/README.md

 # Tableau
-This repository contains all the machine learning projects I have done.
+This repository contains the Tableau projects I have done in raw form.